A Moral of Fates and Folly

 Or those who drank of bitter wine.

-For he who weeps, for he who falls,
+For one who weeps, for one who falls,

 A caution, reader—heed it well,